bella-juma/python-data-sci/README.md

 # MTN COTE D’IVOIRE UPGRADE STRATEGY

- This is a model to  assess , clean, and analyze  data of MTN service provider that wil assist users get various regional details that will ensure good infrastructires to be put  in place .The data cleaning will ensure the data gives strtategies that wil ensure snooth upgrade of the products and services that they offer.
+This is a strategy model that is used by MTN service provider in  Cote D’Ivoire to assess and clean data that will give them insight of how to plan  and understand their resources and infrastructure and how to incorporate an upgrade.
+The dataset were analysed using pandas and suggestions on the products, resources and the market characteristics obtained during the analyis

 -------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------